Leo-nova/Project-Arken/Cognito/underground/README.md

 ---

 ## 📜 License
 Apache 2.0, homie.
-Build, break, share — just carry the license.
+Hack it, stack it, ship it — just don’t slap my name or Cognito / Arken on your startup pitch deck.

 ---